Plagiarism is taking someone else's words, ideas, or work and passing them off as your own.

 Plagiarism may be intentional or unintentional and can happen in many different ways, including:

-to the Dean of Academic Affairs.
-Violations of academic dishonesty and cheating include, but are
+Examples of academic dishonesty and cheating violations include, but are not limited to:

 Plagiarism is not always a black and white issue.
 The boundary between plagiarism and research is often unclear.
 Learning to recognize the various forms of plagiarism, especially the more ambiguous ones, is an important step towards effective prevention.

 As part of the Plagiarism Spectrum project, a May 2012 survey of nearly 900 secondary and higher education instructors was also conducted to assess the frequency with which these types appear as well as the degree to which each type is problematic for instructors.
 Click here to see the top 10 most common types of plagiarism.

 This list originally from Plagiarism.org http://www.plagiarism.org/plagiarism-101/glossary/